The Laugavegur Hiking Trail in Iceland

 On self-guided tours, luggage transport is available on selected dates at an additional cost.
 On the Laugavegur Basic Trek, you will be using equipment that is stored in the huts.
 If you want to save time, money, and want a lighter, sportier hike, this is an ideal option for you.

 Since the terrain along the Laugavegur trail is so challenging, people are always pleasantly surprised to learn that hiking it can be a family activity.
 Providing children are at least 14 years old, they can accompany the adults in their family on some eye-opening tours across the rolling mountains of Iceland.

 The minimum age requirement on the Laugavegur Trail Self-Guided tour is 7 years old.

 Solo travelers are more than welcome to hike the trail.
 There is no single supplement required, as this group tour is made up of various numbers of visitors.
 Although you arrive solo, you will be hiking with a small group of keen explorers.
 Expect to be welcomed into an inviting tour family for at least a few days.

 When is the best time to hike the Laugavegur Trail in Iceland?

 It is no secret that the Icelandic highland landscape is more accessible in the warmer, summer months, and the Laugavegur trail is no exception.
 Generally speaking, you can hike the trail whenever the roads to the highlands are open, which is usually from June to September.
 Catch the hustle and bustle of peak season during July and August, when visitors flock to the trail.
-To avoid the crowds, you can experience the same golden summer scenery towards the mid-September.
-You must bear in mind that visiting at this time means shorter days and colder nights.
+To avoid the crowds, you can experience the same golden summer scenery towards mid-September.
+Keep in mind that visiting at this time means shorter days and colder nights.

 Accommodations along the Laugavegur hiking trail